Artwork Gallery [img: eyeruler]

 [img: wolf.jpg]

-Wolf.jpg was my first great job on computer artwork.
-It's father was full-made on Paintbrush, when I didn't have PhotoStyler yet, and also was my first experiment with poligonal-Paintbrushed view.
+Wolf.jpg was my first computer artwork which I actually though great.
+It's "father" was fully-made on Paintbrush, when I didn't have PhotoStyler yet, and also was my first experiment with poligonal-Paintbrushed view.
 It was used on my first webpage version too : ) Then, after I made ww2.gif, I finished it on PhotoStyler and you can see what it is now.
 I made a wallpaper from it too, now used on most of my web-pages.
+It is based on the cover of the Sega Genesis game "Wolfchild".

 [img: rahne.gif]